jimeh/common-flow/common-flow.md

        version string of the release.
 This kind of tag MUST be referred to as a "release tag".
     2. The release tag name can OPTIONALLY be prefixed with "v".
 For example the tag name can be either "2.11.4" or "v2.11.4".
+It is however RECOMMENDED that you do not use a "v" prefix.
 You MUST NOT use a mixture of "v" prefixed and non-prefixed tags.
 Pick one form and stick to it.
     3. If the version string is hard-coded into the code-base, you MUST create a "version bump" commit which changes the hard-coded version string of the project.